Sylar963/Aladhi-toolz/research_notebooks/Options tools/README.md

 ## Getting Started (Don't Panic!)

 ### Step 1: Make sure you have Python installed
-If you don't know what Python is, think of it as the engine that runs this tool.
+If you don't know what Python is.
 Here's how to check:

 1. Open your computer's terminal/command prompt
    - **Windows**: Search for "cmd" or "Command Prompt"